ColemanResearchGroup/summaryLD/README.md

 Note the "--" flags and the necessity for arguments to be attached to flags with "="

     --input
+        - MANDATORY
         - Prefix of the input file
         - Hard-called imputed data is recommended to maximise coverage
         - Ensure that the same genome build is being used across cohorts (otherwise start and end below will be inconsistent across cohorts)
+	- PLINK: Format should be PLINK binary (i.e. input.{bed,bim,fam})
+	- bgen: Format should be bgen, index and .sample file (i.e. input.{bgen,bgi,sample}) --inputbed
+    --inputbim
+    --inputfam
+    --inputbgen
+    --inputbgi
+    --inputsample
+        - OPTIONAL
+	- As --input above, but separate files
     --chromosome
+        - MANDATORY
         - Chromosome of the region to be included in the LD matrix --start
+	- MANDATORY
         - Leftmost base position of the region to be included in the LD matrix (inclusive) --end
+	- MANDATORY
         - Rightmost base position of the region to be included in the LD matrix (inclusive) --extract
+	- OPTIONAL
         - List of SNPs to be included in the LD matrix, one SNP per line, no header.
-Can be left out if no SNP filter is required
     --keep
+        - OPTIONAL
-        - List of individuals to be used when calculating the LD matrix, one set of individual IDs per line (as FID IID, space-delimited), no header.
-Can be left out if no individual filter is required
+        - List of individuals to be used when calculating the LD matrix.
-    --output
+	- PLINK: Should be in PLINK --keep format if included.
+	- bgen: Should be a list of samples, one sample per line, no header.
+Samples should be identified by ID_1 from the .sample file.
+    --samplen
+        - MANDATORY
+	- N of samples to include in the LD matrix
+	- Should be NCase + NControl for a binary phenotype (i.e. not NEff) --output
+	- MANDATORY
         - Prefix of output file names
+	- Will overwrite any files with same names (see [Output](#output) below)!
     --inputtype
+        - MANDATORY
         - Type of input file - must be "plink" or "bgen" --ldstorepath
+        - MANDATORY
         - Full path to LDStore v2 binary
     --plinkpath
+	- PLINK MANDATORY
         - Full path to PLINK1.9 binary.
 Can be left out if type=bgen --bgenpath
     --qctoolpath
+	- bgen MANDATORY
         - Full paths to bgen tools folder and to qctool2 binary.
 Can be left out if type=plink

 ## Output

+    - ${input}_chr${chr}_${start}_${end}.bcor
+        - Summary correlation matrix for the segment